abinit/abinit/doc/tutorial/paral_images.md

 ## 1 Summary of the String Method

-The string method [1] is an algorithm that allows the computation of a Minimum Energy Path (MEP) between an initial (i) and a final (f) configuration.
+The string method [[cite:Weinan2002]] is an algorithm that allows the computation of a Minimum Energy Path (MEP) between an initial (_i_) and a final (_f_) configuration.
 It is inspired from the Nudge Elastic Band (NEB) method.
-An elastic chain of configurations joining (i) to (f) is progressively driven to the MEP using an iterative procedure in which each iteration consists of two steps:
+A chain of configurations joining (_i_) to (_f_) is progressively driven to the MEP using an iterative procedure in which each iteration consists of two steps:

-1. evolution step: the images are moved following the atomic forces,
+1. **Evolution step**: the images are moved following the atomic forces.
-2. reparametrization step: the images are equally redistributed along the string.
+2. **Reparametrization step**: the images are equally redistributed along the string.

-The algorithm presently implemented in ABINIT is the so-called "simplified string method" [2].
+The algorithm presently implemented in ABINIT is the so-called "simplified string method" [[cite:Weinan2007]].
 It has been designed for the sampling of smooth energy landscapes.
-[1] "String method for the study of rare events", W. E, W. Ren, E. Vanden-Eijnden, Physical Review B 66, 052301 (2002).
-[2] "Simplified string method for computing the minimum energy path in barrier-crossing events", W. E, W. Ren, E. Vanden-Eijnden, J. Chem.
-Phys.
-126, 164103 (2007).

 *Before continuing you might work in a different subdirectory as for the other lessons.
 Why not "work_paral_string"?*